 Three Week Sessions (our traditional camp program)

 Camp Ton-A-Wandah's traditional program is based on a three week model.
 When you enroll for three weeks, your camper will get the complete programmatic experience of Camp Ton-A-Wandah.
 Our program allows your daughter to select her own personal activity schedule, where she can experience new activities along with activities that she already loves and enjoys.
 During her three weeks, she will be able to challenge herself as she achieves new goals and ranks in her classes that she can build upon year after year.
 Unlike what you will experience in a two week session, that final week is centered on unity and the bringing together of all of camp through experiences such as Fire Games Day, Honor Assembly, and Candlelight.
 Your daughter can be involved in all team competitions and ceremonies either playing for her team or cheering on her fellow Ton-A-Wandah sisters.
 Through these Ton-A-Wandah traditions, camp comes together to reflect, celebrate, and take to heart the special times at TAW, hoping to “Return Once More."

 Counselors In Training (CITs)

 The purpose of the Counselor-in-Training (CIT) Program is to give rising high school junior and senior young women an introduction to basic leadership dynamics, life-learning skills training, and the tools necessary to assess their own desires in becoming a camp counselor.
-Our CIT program is organized into six components: leadership skills workshops, supervised cabin counselor assistance, activity lesson plan development and instruction assistance, all-camp evening program selection and planning, a three-day/two-night outdoor education experience and the selection, approval and completion of a group service project.
+Our CIT program is organized into several components: leadership skills workshops, supervised cabin counselor assistance, activity lesson plan development and instruction assistance, planning an evening program, an outdoor education experience and the selection, approval and completion of a group service project.

 Are you ready to enroll your Camper?

 We are excited your ready to take the next step to join our TAW family!
-Click here to register now.
+Register Now.